Core-Elements for Large-Scale Least Squares Estimation: Core-Elements

 we have

 \end{theorem}

-Theorem~\ref{th1} indicates that to achieve the $(1+\epsilon)$-relative error in inequality~\eqref{eq:th1}, Algorithm~\ref{alg:ALG1} requires a sketch $\X^*$ such that the ratio $\|\X-\X^{*}\|_{2}/\|\X\|_{2}$ is $O(\epsilon^{1/2})$.
+Theorem~\ref{th1} indicates that to achieve the $(1+\epsilon)$-relative error in inequality~\eqref{eq:th1}, Algorithm~\ref{alg:ALG1} requires a subdata matrix $\X^*$ such that the ratio $\|\X-\X^{*}\|_{2}/\|\X\|_{2}$ is $O(\epsilon^{1/2})$.
 This rate is supported by empirical results in Section~\ref{sec:simu}.
-Intuitively, such a result also indicates that when the predictor matrix $\X$ gets (numerically) sparser, fewer elements are required in the sketch $\X^*$ to achieve the same relative error w.r.t. the $\ell_2$ loss.
+Intuitively, such a result also indicates that when the predictor matrix $\X$ gets (numerically) sparser, fewer elements are required in $\X^*$ to achieve the same relative error w.r.t. the $\ell_2$ loss.

-In addition, the value of $\epsilon^\prime$ also depends on the condition number $\kappa(\X)$, and the relative sum of squares error (SSE) $\|\by - \X \hB_{\rm OLS}\|^2/\|\by\|^2$.
+In addition, the value of $\epsilon^\prime$ also depends on the condition number $\kappa(\X)$ and the relative sum of squares error (SSE) $\|\by - \X \hB_{\rm OLS}\|^2/\|\by\|^2$.
 Specifically, a larger $\epsilon^\prime$ is admitted to achieve the $(1+\epsilon)$-relative error if the condition number $\kappa(\X)$ decreases and the SSE increases.
 The following remark discusses the relationship between $r$ and $\epsilon^\prime$.

 \begin{remark} Suppose $\X$ is a sparse covariate matrix with $\alpha \times 100\%$ non-zero elements $(0<\alpha\leq 1)$, and each column has the same number of non-zero elements.
 Further, suppose the non-zero elements of $\X$ are i.i.d. from a continuous cumulative distribution function $F$.
-We consider two specific cases of the distribution $F$ as follows. \begin{itemize} \item Uniform distribution over $(-1,1)$.
+We consider two specific cases of the distribution $F$ as follows. \begin{itemize} \item Case 1: uniform distribution over $(-1,1)$.

 If the subsample parameter $r$ in Algorithm~\ref{alg:ALG1} satisfies $r < \alpha n$ and